How to Build a Subfloor with OSB

 To begin you’ll need to check the subfloor framing to make sure its level so each seam will be flush and even.
 After a quick check, lay out the OSB so it runs perpendicular to the subfloor framing.
 It’s also important to stagger the seams as well.
 To do this, measure the first cut so the butt seam of the OSB board falls on the mid-point of the floor joist that’s closest to 48 inches.

 Once you’ve made the first two cuts and checked the layout you can now install them in place.
-Lay down a medium sized bead of subfloor adhesive using a standard caulking gun.
+Lay down a medium-sized bead of subfloor adhesive using a standard caulking gun.
 Then place the first board you cut and make sure it's firmly in place.
-To fasten the board, use the drill or driver to install a two-inch screw ever eight inches along every joist.
-The combination of adhesives and traditional fasteners help prevent squeaking over time.
+To fasten the board, use the drill or driver to install a two-inch screw every eight inches along every joist.
+The combination of adhesives and traditional fasteners helps prevent squeaking over time.